Best Cheap Health Insurance in New Jersey for 2026

 Medicaid in New Jersey

 Medicaid is a free health insurance program for people with low incomes.
-You have to make less than about $20,000 as an individual or less than about $41,000 as a family of four to qualify for Medicaid in New Jersey.
-If you are eligible, Medicaid can reduce or even eliminate the cost for medical care.
+You have to make less than about $22,000 as an individual or less than about $44,000 as a family of four to qualify for Medicaid in New Jersey.
+If you are eligible, Medicaid, also called NJ FamilyCare in the state, can reduce or even eliminate the cost for medical care.

 Use cost-sharing reductions for cheaper medical care

-If you buy a Silver plan and you have a low income, you might get discounts that lower what you have to pay for health care.
+If you buy a Silver plan and you have a low income but not low enough for Medicaid, you might get discounts that lower what you have to pay for health care.
 They're called cost-sharing reductions (CSRs), and they give you a lower deductible, lower coinsurance and lower copays.
 You may even end up with coverage that is similar to a more expensive Gold plan.

 Are health insurance rates going up in NJ?